amr522/conviction-ai-clean/README.md

 This executes all CI jobs (schema, feature, performance, signal validation) in sequence and exits non-zero on any failure.

+### Enforce Validations on Push
+A Git pre-push hook will automatically run `./scripts/run-all-validations.sh`.
+If any validation fails, the push is aborted.

 ### Install test dependencies:

 ```bash